Worcestershire – County Council

 Community Catalysts co-designed and co-delivered a project in Ayrshire called Enterprising Minds, in partnership with the charity Hansel.
 This project helped people with a learning disability or autism, some of whom had complex needs, to think differently about what they do with their time.
 It also linked people with the business community by creating supportive ‘enterprise circles’ around each disabled entrepreneur.
 The project had great outcomes and in 1 year more than 26 disabled people were helped to turn their dreams into reality.
 An accessible and engaging report details the approach, outcomes and the stories of some of the 26 people involved and the project video brings 4 of these stories to life.

-Innovation Challenge – Leicestershire County Council & Supported Housing Providers
+Innovation Challenge – Leicestershire County Council and Supported Housing Providers

 Community Catalysts worked with supported housing providers in Leicestershire on an exciting project called Innovation Challenge.
 The aim of the project was to support organisations to innovate, enhance and transform the services that they offered.
 To kick start this innovation Leicestershire Adults and Communities Department identified £70,000 and supported housing providers with existing council contracts were able to bid for bursaries of up to £10,000 per project.
 To be eligible for a bursary projects were required to have a focus on community participation, coproduction and personalisation and many would be led by people using supported housing services.